BeatrizEmilia/python-exercises/README.md

-# python-exercises

-Repository created to store my Python exercises while learning programming and data analysis.
+## Python Practice Programs
+This repository contains 12 Python programs created to practice fundamental programming concepts, including user input, arithmetic operations, loops, string methods, and formatted output.
+Programs are organized from easiest to most complex.

+## 01_topics_practiced.py
+## Program:
+Lists the programming topics practiced in this course.
-## Topics practiced
+## Concepts practiced:
 - Programming logic
 - Data input and output
 - Basic calculations

-## Math Operations with Two Numbers
-Python program that reads two numbers and performs different arithmetic operations.
-Operations included:
-- Sum
-- Multiplication
-- Division
-- Integer division
-- Power
+## 02_analyze_input.py
+## Program:
-## Program that reads a value entered by the user and analyzes its characteristics, such as whether it is numeric, alphabetic, uppercase, lowercase, or contains only spaces.
+Reads a value entered by the user and analyzes its characteristics, such as whether it is numeric, alphabetic, uppercase, lowercase, or contains only spaces.
 ## Concepts practiced:
 - User input
 - String methods
 - Data type checking

+## 03_double_triple_sqrt.py
+## Program:
-## Program that reads a number and displays its double, triple, and square root.
+Reads a number and displays its double, triple, and square root.
+- Concepts practiced:
+- Arithmetic operations
+- Variables
+- Mathematical expressions

+## 04_meters_to_cm_mm.py
+## Program:
+Reads a value in meters and converts it to centimeters and millimeters.
+- Concepts practiced:
+- User input
+- Variables
+- Arithmetic operations
+- Unit conversion
+- Formatted output

+## 05_paint_calculator.py
+## Program:
+Calculates the area of a wall and the amount of paint needed, considering that 1 liter of paint covers 2 square meters.
 ## Concepts practiced:
+- User input
+- Variables
+- Arithmetic operations
+- Formatted output

+## 06_multiplication_table.py
+Program:
+-Reads an integer and displays its multiplication table from 1 to 10.
+- Concepts practiced:
+- User input
+- Loops (for)
+- Arithmetic operations
+- Formatted output

+## 07_math_operations.py
+Program:
+Reads two numbers and performs different arithmetic operations: sum, multiplication, division, integer division, and power.
+- Concepts practiced:
+- User input
+- Variables
-arithmetic operations
+- Arithmetic operations
-variables
-mathematical expressions
-## Program that reads a value in meters and converts it to centimeters and millimeters.
+- Formatted output

+## 08_currency_converter.py
+## Program:
+Reads how much money a person has in their wallet and calculates how much they can buy in different currencies: USD, EUR, GBP, and JPY.
 ## Concepts practiced:
-- user input
+-User input
-- variables
+- Variables
-- arithmetic operations
+- Arithmetic operations
-- unit conversion
-- formatted output
+- Formatted output
-## Program that reads an integer and displays its multiplication table from 1 to 10.
+- Working with multiple currencies
+- Bilingual code documentation

+## 09_discount_calculator.py
+## Program:
+Reads the price of a product and shows its new price with a 5% discount.
 ## Concepts practiced:
-- user input
+- User input
-- loops (for)
+- Variables
-- arithmetic operations
+- Arithmetic operations
-- formatted output
+- Formatted output

+## 10_wall_paint_calculator.py
 ## Program:
-## Calculates the area of a wall and the amount of paint needed, considering that 1 liter covers 2 m².
+Calculates the area of a wall and the amount of paint needed, considering that 1 liter covers 2 square meters.
-## Concepts practiced
+## Concepts practiced:
 - User input
 - Variables
 - Arithmetic operations
 - Formatted output

+## 11_discount_calculator.py
 ## Program:
-## Reads the price of a product and shows its new price with a 5% discount.
+Reads the price of a product and shows its new price with a 5% discount.
 ## Concepts practiced:
 - User input
 - Variables
 - Arithmetic operations
 - Formatted output

-01 soma
-02 mensagem nome
-03 análise de texto
-04 operações matemáticas
-05 dobro triplo raiz
-06 conversão metros
-07 conversão km
-08 tabuada
+## 12_salary_increase.py
+## Program:
+Reads an employee's salary and calculates the new salary with a 15% increase.
+## Concepts practiced:
+- User input
+- Variables
+- Arithmetic operations
+- Formatted output